Chen2357/GRE-Essay/116-Knowledge from outside.md

 These advances also require increasingly sophisticated means of exploration.
 Manned and unmanned exploratory probes are designed by mechanical, electrical, and computer engineers.
 And to build and enable these technologies requires the acumen and savvy of business leaders, managers, and politicians.
-Even diplomats might play a role - insofar as major space projects require international cooperative efforts among the world's scientists and governments.
+Even diplomats might play a role--insofar as major space projects require international cooperative efforts among the world's scientists and governments.
 And ultimately it is our philosophers whose expertise helps provide meaning to what we learn about our universe.

 In sum, no area of intellectual inquiry operates in a vacuum.